 One of the objectives of biophilic design is making interiors intriguing and interesting, imitating natural environments.

 In a biophilic office, it’s common to see areas defined by plants or acoustic panels.
 In biophilic terms, this mimics natural landscapes by adding a sense of prospect and refuge to the space.

 Overall, a biophilic office is a very welcoming space.
 Lounge areas are comfortable and conference rooms often look like an inviting dining room.

 We all know that we can’t stay focused for hours and hours in a raw.
 If even we try, our productivity will inevitably decrease after some time, making us feel even more nervous as we’re not working well.

 The solution is taking a break, and a biophilic office has dedicated spaces designed to make breaks as regenerating as possible.

 Keeping interiors healthy also means addressing other elements like air quality and lighting.

-To make the quality of the air as good as possible, it's important to check the VOCs (volatile organic compounds) emissions of all materials used.
-And air-purifying plants can give extra help.
+To make the quality of the air as good as possible, it's important to check the VOC (Volatile Organic Compounds) emissions of all materials used.